 Let's be thorough, because "eight" is the answer but not the whole story.

 The pattern: multiply dollars by four.
+That said, two times four is eight.
 Ten dollars?
+Forty quarters.
 A hundred?
-Two times four is eight.
-Think about it: forty quarters.
 Four hundred.
 It scales cleanly.

 Where to Get Quarters (Without Fees)